miguelPerezOntiveros/framework/README.md

 		- Had not thought about extentions and themes
 	- Drag and drop imports

+- why do I have an ext folder on my project?
+- can't page.php be a symlink?
 - mm projects table page 2 doesn't show the same options
 - reloads to the same table are not working on the sidebar entries
+- find a way to not need the require once to call db_connection.
+Check if the connection is open and to the desired db
-- variable options are not being filled in on the portlets table
+- themes are not being unzipped

-	- it's because config is being stored unordered in mysql
+- config is being stored unordered in mysql
 	- once I fix that, various .r. extentions will need to be re-adjusted
-	- json objects are unordered, json arrays are ordered.
-I need to follow somethign like:
-{
-    "Tables": [{
-        "Name1": "a1",
-        "Name2": "a2",
-        "Name3": "a3"
-    }, {
-        "Name1": "b1",
-        "Name2": "b2",
-        "Name3": "b3"
-    }, {
-        "Name1": "c1",
-        "Name2": "c2",
-        "Name3": "c3"
-    }],
-    "_projectProperty1": "bla1",
-    "_projectProperty2": "bla2",
-    "_projectProperty3": "bla3"
-}

-which in YAML looks like:
----
-Tables:
-- Name1: a1
-  Name2: a2
-  Name3: a3
-- Name1: b1
-  Name2: b2
-  Name3: b3
-- Name1: c1
-  Name2: c2
-  Name3: c3
-_projectProperty1: bla1
-_projectProperty2: bla2
-_projectProperty3: bla3

 ## General TODOs
 - annimations on both menus should probably match